adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: July 9, events
+Last changed: July 17 link

 News Sources